Reading time: 8 min.

 Many experts believe that the nicotine and chemicals found inside cigarettes are the cause, but more research is needed.
 Researchers did find, however, that 47% of smokers tested had noticeable receding hairlines.
 24% were experiencing balding at their vertex, but only 10% of non-smokers had reached this level of hair loss.

-According to a Bookimed study, referenced on Business Insider, every 13th man has a hair transplant.
 As this surgery is one of the most popular surgeries, this figure is hardly surprising.
-It is one of the most frequently performed cosmetic procedures for men.
-The average hair transplant cost in the UK is £4,820.
+Hair transplant is one of the most frequently performed cosmetic procedures for men.

-There are many myths when it comes to hair loss.
-Contrary to popular belief, wearing hats does not cause baldness, even if you wear them all the time.
 People believe scalps need to breathe and that hats limit this.
 This is an untrue claim as our hair follicles take oxygen from our bloodstream, not the air.

 The same can be said for the suggestion that only older people suffer from baldness.
 If you have a genetic predisposition, then it could happen at any age!

-When people notice their hair thinning, they pay more attention to what they do daily.
 We lose up to 100 hairs per day, many when washing our hair.
-People notice this and then believe shampooing to be the cause – even though losing hair daily is entirely normal!
+People may notice hair falling out in the shower and then believe shampooing to be the cause – even though losing hair daily is entirely normal!

 This is quite a shocking figure, but many people miss the early signs of hair loss.
 Many of these don’t notice until half of their hair is lost.
 [10]